 Posted : 11/10/2008

 Regularly review your auto insurance coverage to make sure that you're receiving the best insurance value for your money.
 You'll discover that it pays to shop around and compare car insurance rates.
 In most states, premiums for identical levels of coverage vary widely among different companies.
 Auto insurers consider many factors when setting your rate -- your age, your driving record, where you live, the model of car you drive, among others -- and each company weigh these variables differently.

 One of the biggest factors is a company's claims experience with policyholders in your coverage group (e.g. people of similar age, number of accidents, type of vehicle, etc.).
 For example, if a large number of people in your coverage group files claims during a given year, your rates will likely rise.
 When this happens, better discounts and lower overall premiums may be available at other companies.

 There are many reasons to switch car insurance companies.
 You might be unhappy with the service that your present company provides, or perhaps you've simply found another company willing to offer you the same level of coverage for considerably less money.
-Nowadays, performing a regular car insurance rate check-up and investigating your options has never been easier.
+Nowadays, performing a regular car insurance quote comparison and and investigating your options has never been easier.
 When you decide to switch your auto insurance to another company, you'll find that it's fairly easy to do so.